-The strive for efficiency is ancient and universal, as time and other resources are always in shortage.
+Complexity theory provides new viewpoints on various phenomena that were once considered by past thinkers.
+By Oded Goldreich he striving for efficiency is ancient and universal, as time and other resources are always in shortage.
 Thus, the question of which tasks can be performed efficiently is central to the human experience.

-A key step towards the systematic study of the aforementioned question is a rigorous definition of the notion of a task and of procedures for solving tasks.
-These definitions were provided by computability theory, which emerged in the 1930's with the work of Turing (and others).
+A key step toward the systematic study of the aforementioned question is a rigorous definition of the notion of a task and of procedures for solving tasks.
+These definitions were provided by computability theory, which emerged in the 1930s with the work of Alan Turing (and others).
 This theory focuses on computational tasks, considers automated procedures (i.e., computing devices and algorithms) that may solve such tasks, and studies the class of solvable tasks.